Nonperturbative Semiclassical Spin Dynamics for Ordered Quantum Magnets

 Beyond its intrinsic interest, the study of excitation dynamics in the 1/3-magnetization plateau phase is also directly relevant to a family of spin-1/2 $J_1$-$J_2$ triangular-lattice compounds, $A\mathrm{YbSe_2}$ (with $A=\mathrm{Na,K,Cs}$)~\cite{Dai2021,ScheieAO2024d,ScheieAO2024b,XieT2023}, which reside near a quantum critical regime separating magnetically ordered states from a putative spin-liquid ground state~\cite{ScheieAO2024d}.
 While semiclassical methods are often appropriate in the field-induced UUD phase, capturing the essential features of the excitation spectrum requires incorporating non-perturbative effects.
 Accurate modeling in this regime is crucial not only for understanding the anomalous spin dynamics but also for reliably extracting microscopic Hamiltonian parameters, which serve as inputs to zero-field studies probing quantum criticality~\cite{ScheieAO2024b}.

 In this work, we perform parallel simulations using both the THED and MPS methods to enable cross-validation.
 In the THED approach, we include contributions up to the two-magnon sector to capture the anomalous continua observed in INS experiments, accounting for the finite single-magnon gap generated by quantum fluctuations in the UUD phase~\cite{AliceaJ2009,KamiyaY2018a}.
 For the MPS simulations, we carry out calculations in a cylindrical geometry with moderate bond dimensions and cluster sizes, taking advantage of the weak entanglement characteristic of the UUD phase.
+Technical details of both approaches are provided in the ``Methods'' section.

 By combining these two approaches and benchmarking them against INS data, we identify the anomalous continuum in the UUD phase of TLHAFM as a two-magnon resonance arising from the hybridization between a bound state and the multi-magnon continuum.
 Furthermore, the interpretability afforded by the THED method allows us to uncover bound states embedded within the continuum, which are reminiscent of the bound states in the continuum (BICs) of photonic systems~\cite{MarinicaDC2008,KangM2023}.